vikassanap/Java-RestAPI-UI-Automation-Framework/README.md

 2. `listeners` package defines framework level listeners, especially for report logging
 3. `readers` package allows user to read from different file formats
 4. `utils` package comes handy when you test case verification is not only limited to UI
-5. `webdriver' package manages webdriver instance with ease along with listeners
+5. `webdriver` package manages webdriver instance with ease along with listeners
+6. `rest` package provides helper methods for rest api automation

 ### `ui` module(i.e. Cucumber + Selenium)
 1. `drivers` directory contains various browser driver executables, these needs to be updated to support latest browser version